-The current members of the corporate governance committee are Barry Mills, J.D., Ph.D. (chair) and Robert J. Lefkowitz, M.D.
-The board of directors, in its business judgment, has determined that Dr. Mills and Dr. Lefkowitz are "independent" in accordance with the applicable listing standards of The Nasdaq Stock Market, Inc. In making such determinations, the board of directors considered our consulting agreement with Dr. Lefkowitz described under the heading "Corporate Governance- Independence of the Board of Directors."
+The current members of the corporate governance committee are Raymond Debbane (chair), Robert J. Lefkowitz, M.D. and Judith L. Swain, M.D.
+The board of directors, in its business judgment, has determined that Mr. Debbane, Dr. Lefkowitz and Dr. Swain are "independent" in accordance with the applicable listing standards of The Nasdaq Stock Market, Inc. In making such determinations, the board of directors considered our consulting agreement with Dr. Lefkowitz described under the heading "Corporate Governance - Independence of the Board of Directors."
+The board of directors, in its business judgment, has also determined that Barry Mills, J.D., Ph.D. was also "independent" in accordance with the applicable listing standards of The Nasdaq Stock Market, Inc. during his service as a member of the corporate governance committee during 2007.

-Board and Committee Meetings and Attendance in 2006
+Board and Committee Meetings and Attendance in 2007

-The board of directors met nine times in 2006 and took certain additional actions by unanimous written consent.
-The audit committee and compensation committee each met five times in 2006.
-The corporate governance committee met twice in 2006 and took certain additional actions by unanimous written consent.
-During 2006, none of our incumbent directors attended fewer than 75 percent of the aggregate number of meetings of the board of directors and committees during the period served.
+The board of directors met ten times in 2007 and took certain additional actions by unanimous written consent.
+The audit committee met five times in 2007 and took certain additional actions by unanimous written consent.
+The compensation committee met six times in 2007 and took certain additional actions by unanimous written consent.
+The corporate governance committee met three times in 2007 and took certain additional actions by unanimous written consent.
+During 2007, none of our incumbent directors attended fewer than 75 percent of the aggregate number of meetings of the board of directors and committees during the period served.

 It is our policy to encourage the members of our board of directors to attend all annual meetings of stockholders.
-Three members of our board of directors attended our 2006 annual meeting of stockholders.
+Six members of our board of directors attended our 2007 annual meeting of stockholders.